gustavochm/esat2021/README.rst

 Getting Started
 ---------------

-Phasepy and SGTPy easily allows you to perform phase equilibria and interfacial properties calculations.
-Phasepy includes on Gibbs excess models and cubic equations of state (EoS) while SGTPy includes SAFT-VR-Mie EoS.
+Phasepy and SGTPy easily allow you to perform phase equilibria and interfacial properties calculations.
+Phasepy includes Gibbs excess models and cubic equations of state (EoS) while SGTPy includes SAFT-VR-Mie EoS.
-For both packages, first components are defined with their molecular parameters, then a mixture can be created with them.
+For both packages, first, the components are defined with their molecular parameters, then a mixture can be created with them.

 .. code-block:: python